smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 * Structure defines the data type as Integer and a reference as OEM_REF_RPM
 * OEM_REF_RPM (or a more suitable nomenclature)
   * This acts as a key for OEM side mapping to signal information associated with RPM.
-  * The mapping table for this reference is purely at OEM side.
-OEM may choose to implement it at HMI layer, fetch it over the cloud or both.
+  * The mapping table for this reference is purely on the OEM side.
+OEMs may choose to implement it on the HMI layer, fetch it over the cloud or both.
   * Mapping table defines OEM specific encoding for various identifier attributes, SW versions & configurations as needed, e.g.:
     * OEM_REF_RPM :: hev#veh_actl_spd#veh_status_msg#HS3#500ms
     * OR a JSON sub structure in table.
 Again, it is up to OEM to decide and implement